 Much of Lower School students' efforts to serve others take place within our campus community.
 Many fourth graders get hands-on experience working as Safety Patrols, escorting their classmates and younger students from and to cars during morning drop-off or afternoon pick-up times.
 Several classes devote their time as Reading Buddies to younger students, including our 3- and 4-year-old classrooms.

-Lower School students are some of the most enthusiastic participants in the all-school efforts such as the Holiday Gift Drive and annual food drives.
+Lower School students are some of the most enthusiastic participants in our school-wide efforts, such as the Holiday Gift Drive and annual food drives.

 For the past few years, our Lower School students have been the leaders of our Fall Food Drive for The Kind Mouse, leading the way for collecting donations and connecting the drive to their learning in the classroom in one of our strongest Service Learning programs.